Endo-Stress. Endometriosis and stress.

 I have tried CBT therapy twice, but life kicks me down every time I think I’m back on my feet.
 I fight every day of my life physically and mentally.
 My life is just a constant struggle.

-Me and my husband live with my parents because we can’t afford to live elsewhere.
+I and my husband live with my parents because of endometriosis and stress around it, we can’t afford to live elsewhere.
 I worry about my mother; my dad stresses me, and he doesn’t really care about me or my mother much.

 I worry about my relationship with my husband.
 I am struggling with my mind and body and feel ill most of the time, but I manage to get to work and keep going for fear of losing my job.